SreelakshmiKSudheer/Green-Store/README.md

 - View all products on the homepage
 - Click on any product card for detailed view
 - Add items to the cart
-- Search for products using the search bar

 ## 🧑‍💻 Getting Started